 - Next up among our choices for inclusion in this listing of Spectacular Halloween-Appropriate Species, for your treat, comes the hauntingly lovely Ghost Orchid.

-- The gorgeous plant, most often known by the somewhat eerie common name easily represents a truly magnificent species of flora.
-The fabulous botanical beauty also goes by a few other common names in parts of its native range, however.
+- The gorgeous plant most often known by the attention-grabbing common name applied to it herein represents a truly magnificent species of flora.
+Yet, the fabulous botanical beauty also goes by at least a few other common names in parts of its native range, however.

-- A few of these alternate terms include the white frog orchid and the palm polly.
+- A few of these alternate terms include such distinctive options as the white frog orchid and the palm polly.
 This awesome flowering plant nevertheless also bears another, less memorable appellation.
-That’s the cumbersome scientific name of Dendrophylax lindenii.
+That’s the csomewhat umbersome scientific name of Dendrophylax lindenii.

-- The Belgian plant collector Jean Jules Linden became the first person to officially recognize the species.
+- The well-known Belgian plant collector Jean Jules Linden became the first person to officially recognize the stunning species of flora.
 The fortuitous discovery of this lovely plant occurred in the year 1844.
-In doing so, he gave the world a great gift of beauty.
+In doing so, this individual fortunately gave the world a great gift of beauty.

-- To the amazement of some, this plant holds a surprise.
+- To the amazement of some people who learn of it, this plant holds a minor surprise.
 It bears a close relationship to species native to lands bordering the African and Indian Oceans.
 This occurs because the members of its genus all evolved during the time of Gondwana.

-- Quite sadly, the truly stunning plant called the Ghost Orchid now finds itself in grave peril.
+- Most unfortunately, the truly stunning product of evolution called the Ghost Orchid now finds itself in grave peril.
 This lamentable situation actually occurs due to not merely one problem, but a combination of multiple factors.
 These include its small range and habitat loss.

-- It now also faces other great dangers to its continued existence.
+- It now also faces numerous other great dangers to its continued existence as a species.
 Perhaps the greatest of these, though, remains the threat of ongoing climate change.
-Presently, the IUCN lists it as Endangered on its Red List of Threatened Species.
+Presently, the IUCN lists this wonder as Endangered on its published Red List of Threatened Species.

 Ghost Orchid Physical Description

-The truly fantastic Ghost Orchid represents one of the orchid varieties that grows as what’s technically known as an epiphyte.
-That’s because it grows on the surface of another organism and receives its nourishment directly from the air and water.
+The truly fantastic Ghost Orchid represents one of the multitude of equally amazing orchid varieties that grows as what’s technically known as an epiphyte.
+That’s because it actually grows on the surface of another organism and receives its nourishment directly from the air and water.

-Within its native habitat, however, this surface most commonly includes the limbs and trunks of trees.
+Within its native habitat, however, this surface most commonly includes the limbs and trunks of various locally available trees.
 The remarkably adapted Angiosperm further displays a relatively strong preference for pop ash and pond-apple trees, though.
-The reason for this remains unknow.
+The reason for this remains unknown.

-The visually and physically distinctive variety of orchid typically also develops as a leafless vine.
-It also remains best known for the gorgeous blooms it produces.
-The marvelous Ghost Orchid further generally produces between 1 – 10 of these.
+This marvel, a both visually and physically distinctive variety of orchid, typically also develops as a leafless vine.
+It additionally, and understandably, remains best known for the gorgeous blooms it produces.
+The marvelous Ghost Orchid generally produces anywhere between 1 – 10 of these.

 - Kingdom: Plantae